 In cases of suspected or actual child sexual exploitation:

 Safeguarding procedures must be implemented and a referral made to social care in order to safeguard them from further or future harm.
-Further information is available from the Derby City and Derbyshire Safeguarding Children’s Boards, safeguarding procedures online.
+Further information is available from the Derby City and Derbyshire Safeguarding Children’s Boards, safeguarding procedures.

 Operation Liberty has been created by Derbyshire police to gather intelligence items, crimes and referrals, where there is an aspect of child sexual exploitation.

 Practitioners can use the Operation Liberty form to provide details, however brief, of any concerns:

 - Adults who may pose a risk to, or target, groom or sexually exploit children and young people.

 - When you are aware that a child or young person has been groomed and/or sexually exploited.